nyejon/flowershow_blog/content/about.md

 The world is a complex place.
 I like to break things down into useful, actionable insights.
 Often things get overcomplicated when they don't need to be.
 It becomes hard to distil this deluge of information.

-One of the things I'm currently interested in are personal health & health span - with my favourite source of information being Peter Attia.
+One of the things I'm currently interested in are personal health & health span - with my favourite source of information being [Peter Attia](https://peterattiamd.com/).
 I really enjoy the way him and his team think and approach the various topics they discuss in his Podcast.

 In the gym I like to get a full body workout, doing a variety of exercises and then usually follow up with some squats and deadlifts.

 ### Energy

 What are the most effective approaches to integrate renewable energy into the power grid?
+How can we balance supply and demand as renewable generation becomes more prevalent?

 ### Regenerative agriculture